apache/ozone-site/CONTRIBUTING.md

 #### Spelling

-The file names and content of all markdown pages are checked for spelling mistakes using [cspell](https://cspell.org/) as part of GitHub actions.
+As part of the GitHub Actions CI, all markdown pages will be checked for spelling mistakes using [cspell](https://cspell.org/).
+Markdown code blocks are excluded from spelling checks.
 Spelling can also be checked locally by running the script [.github/scripts/spelling.sh](.github/scripts/spelling.sh).
 This requires you to have pnpm's dev dependencies installed on your machine for cspell to work (run `pnpm install --dev`).

 **If spell check fails for words that are correct but not recognized:**